blumilksoftware/openapi-toolbox/readme.md

 #### OpenAPI documentation UI

 With configuration `openapi_toolbox.ui.enabled = true` a documentation UI will be built from configurable path and served on configurable route.
-Currently, the [Stoplight Elements](https://stoplight.io/open-source/elements) is only available UI base component.
+Currently, the [Stoplight Elements](https://stoplight.io/open-source/elements) and [Swagger UI](https://swagger.io/tools/swagger-ui/) are only available UI base components configurable by `openapi_toolbox.ui.provider` setting.

 By default, it should be available under `GET /documentation`.